Best pond plants for dragonflies and damselflies:

 - They need to be in dry conditions to open their wings as adults.

-- They push themselves out of their final skin through the slit in the casing behind the head area.
+- They push themselves out of their final skin through the slit in their casing behind the head area.

-This sequence of images was taken in our warm exhibit tunnel in late May 2016.
+This sequence of images of a dragonfly larvae on pond plants was taken in our warm exhibit tunnel in late May 2016:

 - Damselfly casings are longer and thinner than dragonfly casings

-- You can still see the 3 gills as a different colour on the tip of the tail of the abandoned damselfly casing.
+- You can still see the 3 gills as a different colour on the tip of the tail of the abandoned damselfly casing below.

 - Adults will fly for a number of weeks once they emerge.